ahangarha/JavaScript-Capstone/README.md

 ## 🤝 Contributing

-As an educational project at this stage we are not supposed to accept any PR.
-Yet we appreciate if you can report problems in [issues page](../../issues/).
+As an educational project at this stage, we are not supposed to accept any PR.
+Yet we appreciate it if you can report problems on the [issues page](../../issues/).

 ## Show your support